Gokai9/nextblog/README.md

 ### What I learned

-Add markdown to next js and mobile responsive
+There are a lot of thing that i can learn from making this site like adding a markdown to next js or be more mobile responsive.
+This site is far from perfect but i will try to improve bit by bit and try to add no feature.

 ### Continued development